Human digestive system: Small intestine

+The small intestine starts at the pyloric sphincter, and finishes at the ileocecal valve.

 Partially digested food starts to arrive in the small intestine as semi-liquid chyme, one hour after it is eaten.
 The stomach is half empty after an average of 1.2 hours.
 After four or five hours the stomach has emptied.

 In the small intestine, the pH becomes crucial; it needs to be finely balanced in order to activate digestive enzymes.
 The chyme is very acidic, with a low pH, having been released from the stomach and needs to be made much more alkaline.
 This is achieved in the duodenum by the addition of bile from the gall bladder combined with the bicarbonate secretions from the pancreatic duct and also from secretions of bicarbonate-rich mucus from duodenal glands known as Brunner's glands.
 The chyme arrives in the intestines having been released from the stomach through the opening of the pyloric sphincter.
 The resulting alkaline fluid mix neutralises the gastric acid which would damage the lining of the intestine.
 The mucus component lubricates the walls of the intestine.

 When the digested food particles are reduced enough in size and composition, they can be absorbed by the intestinal wall and carried to the bloodstream.
 The first receptacle for this chyme is the duodenal bulb.
 From here it passes into the first of the three sections of the small intestine, the duodenum (the next section is the jejunum and the third is the ileum).
 The duodenum is the first and shortest section of the small intestine.
 It is a hollow, jointed C-shaped tube connecting the stomach to the jejunum.
 It starts at the duodenal bulb and ends at the suspensory muscle of duodenum.
 The attachment of the suspensory muscle to the diaphragm is thought to help the passage of food by making a wider angle at its attachment.